 Lastly, you want to specify your hours of opertation and update holiday hours as needed.
 This is an easy thing to forget, but it’s very important as customers want to know your hours of operation front and center.
 Also, leverage Google Posts and try to create content weekly, otherwise quarterly.
 Google Posts can be used to highlight special offers or upcoming events.

 Become a CloudVO Partner and get access to more resources specifically for workspace operators.
 Listing is free.
-Go to CloudVO.com to learn how to join our global network of nearly 1,000 workspace operators.
+Go to CloudVO.com to learn how to join our global network.